bannev1/ImageMeasurer/README.md

 ## Introduction

-This project allows you to upload an image with a reference [AprilTag](https://github.com/AprilRobotics/apriltag) to add annotations, measuring the sizes of objects in that image.
+This project allows you to upload an image with a reference [AprilTag](https://github.com/AprilRobotics/apriltag) to add annotations, measuring the sizes of objects in that image using Python and OpenCV.
 See the [example](#example) section for an example.

 ## Installation